jcmf/glulx-strings/README.md

 can deduplicate or reorder if they really want to.
 Since this is Javascript, nobody will notice or care if we pass extra arguments that wind up going unused.
-In the weird case where we split a string into pieces because it contained indirect placeholders, all of the pieces will have the same code and data addresses, so the caller will have a clue about what's going on, in case someone cares.
+In the weird case where we split a compressed string into pieces because it contained wacky placeholders, all of the pieces will have the same code and data addresses, so the caller will have a clue about what's going on, in case someone cares.

 Of course, you'll have noticed that the routines above only invoke